AxiaCoin/axia-network-wiki/docs/node/node_config.md

 ## Chain Configs

 Some blockchains allow the node operator to provide custom configurations.
 These custom configurations are broken down into two categories: network upgrades and optional chain configurations.
-AxiaGo reads in these configurations from the chain configuration directory and passes them into the VM on initialization.
+AXgo reads in these configurations from the chain configuration directory and passes them into the VM on initialization.

 :::note
 Please replace `chain-config-dir` and `blockchainID` with actual value.